 “Fastvertising makes headlines, but quickly falls out of favor as the news cycle moves on to other things and if it doesn’t really say anything about the brand, it’s hard to justify.
 Ryan [Reynolds] nailed it, because both those objectives aligned.
 But finding, connecting (and responding) to these opportunities are few and far between.”

-It’s true: fastvertising probably isn’t for everyone and depending how spread thin your team already is, you might have to bring in a teamlance to do it.
+It’s true: fastvertising probably isn’t for everyone.
 But hey, it has been proven to work in some circumstances as evidenced by the Aviation ad.